Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Optimal Shrinkage for Decomposable Losses

 \subsection{Formally Optimal Shrinker}

-Formula \eqref{asy-formula:eq} for the asymptotic loss has only been shown to hold under \Asy\, and \OneSpike, for certain nonlinearities $\eta$.
-In fact, the loss converges to $L_\infty(\ell|\eta)$ under \Asy\, and \Spike, and for a much broader class of nonlinearities $\eta$.
-To preserve the narrative flow of the paper, we defer the proof, which is largely technical, to Section \ref{multspike:sec}.
-Instead, we proceed by simply assuming that \eqref{asy-formula:eq} holds, namely that $L_\infty(\ell|\eta)$ is the correct asymptotic loss, and drawing conclusions on the optimal shape of the shrinker $\eta$.
+Formula \eqref{eq:asy-formula} for the asymptotic loss has only been shown to hold in the single spike model and only for a certain class of nonlinearities $\eta$.
+In fact, the same is true in the $r$-spike model and for a much broader class of nonlinearities $\eta$.
+To preserve the narrative flow of the paper, we defer the proof, which is more technical, to Section \ref{multspike:sec}.
+Instead, we proceed under the single spike model, and simply assume that $L_\infty(\ell|\eta)$ from \eqref{eq:asy-formula} is the correct limiting loss, and draw conclusions on the optimal shape of the shrinker $\eta$.